-Pacemaker and Implantable Cardioverter Defibrillator (ICD) Insertion, Children
+Pacemaker and Implantable Cardioverter Defibrillator (ICD) Insertion in Children

 An artificial pacemaker is a small device placed in the body and connected to the

 heart with wires (leads).
 It sends electrical signals to the heart to take control

 of the heartbeat in the event it slows significantly.
 Sometimes a pacemaker may be

 used to control a fast heartbeat.
 The insertion of a pacemaker requires minor surgery.

 An implantable cardioverter defibrillator (ICD) is a small device similar to a pacemaker.

 It is placed in the body and connected to the heart with leads.
 If the heartbeat is

 irregular, the ICD sends one or more brief shocks to correct it.
 If the heartbeat